nickcoutsos/dactyl-deskmount/outputs/finished-product/README.md

 I did have some concerns about having this in an office setting where delicate components are exposed to stray dogs but that's moot for the foreseeable future.

+Anywho, one other nice benefit to mounting this off the front of the desk is the ability to run the USB cable under my desk and out of sight.

 ## Mount